BillyGeros94/ab-testing-analysis/README.md

 ## 📈 Methodology

-    Data Simulation & Cleaning: A dataset of approximately 294,000 users was simulated to model an A/B test experiment.
+    Experiment Simulation & Data Cleaning: An experiment for a dataset of approximately 294,000 users was simulated to model an A/B test experiment.
 The data was inspected for integrity and prepared for analysis.

     Frequentist Analysis: Classical hypothesis testing was performed using a p-value and a confidence interval to determine the statistical significance of the results.